 Beat the queues (and closing branches) by depositing a cheque with a mobile banking app.

-Last week I got a cheque.
-I can’t remember the last time I was given one.
-Suffice to say they’re pretty rare nowadays.
-But it did give me a chance to try out an online banking feature I’ve been unable to use before.
+Normally that would mean a visit to the bank in order to deposit to my account, but it actually gave me a chance to try out an online banking feature I’ve been unable to use before.